 Family Physicians provide comprehensive, cost-effective, and high quality health care for individuals and families.
 Unlike most medical specialties, which focus narrowly on specific conditions or parts of the body, Family Medicine takes a broad approach that integrates biological, clinical and behavioral science.
 Doctors specializing in Family Medicine care for all types of people:

-• Children, adults, and the elderly
+• Children, adults, and the elderly;

-• Men and women with diverse socio-cultural and economic backgrounds
+• Men and women with diverse socio-cultural and economic backgrounds;

-• Expectant families, delivering mothers and newborns
+• Expectant families, delivering mothers and newborns; and

 • Healthy individuals as well as those facing serious health challenges.